Claims Resolutions, Wrap Flex, Billing, and Eligibility FAQs

 All claim forms returned to providers for error correction must be resubmitted to PerformCare within the original 90 days from the earliest service date on the form.
 Late resubmissions will be rejected.

-Providers may submit a written appeal for denied claims to PerformCare along with supporting documentation.
-Please upload into PerformCare CYBER MIS the written appeal in a letterhead format, along with an explanation in the comment section of the electronic claim.
-PerformCare will review the appeal with supporting documentation and make a recommendation to CSOC for a final determination.
+Providers may submit a written appeal for denied claim(s) to PerformCare along with supporting documentation.
+Please upload into the PerformCare CYBER Management Information System (MIS) the written appeal in a letterhead format, along with an explanation in the Comment section of the electronic claim.
+PerformCare will review the appeal with supporting documentation and make a recommendation to the Children's System of Care (CSOC) for a final determination.

 The 3560 number should appear in the CYBER eligibility tab within five to seven business days after the approval date on the 3560 application.
 If the number does not appear in the eligibility tab after seven business days, please contact PerformCare at firstname.lastname@example.org with the provider name and ID and the youth's CYBER ID number.

 PerformCare may issue a 3560 number to cover a gap of one to 30 days in eligibility at the beginning of the referral period to CMO or MRSS.
-The provider of the service should contact the CMO or MRSS to assist the provider in obtaining this eligibility gap coverage.
+The provider of the service should contact the CMO or MRSS to help the provider obtain this eligibility gap coverage.
 Any additional gaps in coverage require the CMO or MRSS entity to complete a new 3560 application.

-A missing days authorization is one that covers up to a five-day period where a youth has left an OOH care program.
+A missing days authorization is one that covers up to a five-day period where a youth has left an Out-of-Home care program.
 The authorization allows the provider to keep a bed open for that same youth to return within the five-day period.
-Any OOH care provider can request a missing days authorization.
+Any Out-of-Home treatment provider can request a missing days authorization.

-The request may be called in to Member Services at 1-877-652-7624 or emailed to firstname.lastname@example.org by the facility.
-The authorization should be requested on the day the youth returns or on the end of the fifth day after the youth leaves the facility, whichever occurs first.
+- The facility may call the authorization request in to Member Services at 1-877-652-7624 or email it to email@example.com.
+The facility should request the authorization on the day the youth returns or on the end of the fifth day after the youth leaves the facility, whichever is less.
 This allows PerformCare to create the missing days authorization with the correct number of days needed.

-If the youth does not return to the program, the OOH care provider can discharge the youth after the end of the fifth day.
+- If the youth does not return to the program, the Out-of-Home treatment provider can discharge the youth after the end of the fifth day.

-The International Classification of Disease, Tenth Edition (ICD-10) is a clinical cataloging system (diagnostic codes), which went into effect for the U.S. health care industry on October 1, 2015.
+The International Classification of Disease, Tenth Edition (ICD-10), is a clinical cataloging system (diagnostic codes) that went into effect for the U.S. health care industry on October 1, 2015.
 The ICD-10 is a morbidity classification published by the United States for classifying diagnoses and reasons for visits in all health care settings.

-These guidelines have been approved by the four organizations that make up the cooperating parties for the ICD-10-CM: the American Hospital Association (AHA), the American Health Information Management Association (AHIMA), the Centers for Medicare & Medicaid Services (CMS), and the National Center for Health Statistics (NCHS).
+These guidelines have been approved by the four organizations that make up the Cooperating Parties for the ICD-10 Clinical Modification (ICD-10-CM): the American Hospital Association (AHA), the American Health Information Management Association (AHIMA), the Centers for Medicare & Medicaid Services (CMS), and the National Center for Health Statistics (NCHS).

 Yes.
 Please note that ICD-10 is an updated version of the ICD-9 code sets.

-35605 is a NJ FamilyCare (Medicaid) look-alike number to be used only by family support service (FSS) providers for respite services when submitting claims to Molina Medicaid Solutions.
+35605 is an NJ FamilyCare (Medicaid) lookalike number to be used only by family support services (FSS) providers for respite services when submitting claims to DXC Technology.
 You can identify the 35605 by the fifth digit, which will always be the number 5.